timokoessler/2FAGuard/README.md

 - 💡 **Dark Mode**: A modern and sleek design that looks great in both light and dark mode.
 - 📦 **Portable Version**: You can use 2FAGuard as a portable application without installation, e.g. on a USB stick

+## Download

+You can download the latest version of 2FAGuard [here](https://2faguard.app#download) or directly from the Releases section of this repository.

 ## FAQ

 **How can I add a token?**